 Dishwashers have been coming through our labs on a regular basis for many years now.
-Since we can compare them all side by side, we've got the testing down to a fine art with many of our testers having over a decade's testing experience.
+After more than 60 years we've got the testing down to a fine art with many of our testers having over a decade's testing experience.

-We assess how well the dishwashers can remove a selection of foods using a test method that's based partly on the current Australian Standard and partly on the IEC Draft standard.
+We assess how well the dishwashers can remove a selection of foods using a test method that's based partly on the current Australian Standard and partly on the International Electrotechnical Commission (IEC) Draft Standard.

 But whatever our experience may be, it's you – our members – that guide how we test.
 Every few years, we send out surveys asking what you put in your dishwasher load, which programs you run, and which features you think you need.
 That's why we include items like salad bowls and saucepans which aren't in the Australian Standard, because they ARE in your dishwasher at home.